 Best Waterfalls In Bali

-- The most waterfall comes with the fee especially the popular that you mostly see on Instagram; Tegenugnan, Tibumana, Tukad Cepung, Nung Nung or Aling Aling.
+- Most waterfall comes with the fee especially the popular that you mostly see on Instagram; Tegenugnan, Tibumana, Tukad Cepung, Nung Nung or Aling Aling.

 - For Aling Aling, which is more like a natural water park where you can jump off the falls and you are required to pay for the guide which at the time we visited it was 125,000(8.43USD) Rupiah.
 If you want to just hike and take a look, the entrance fee would be 10000(0.67USD) Rupiah

-- Tibumana waterfall, the hidden gem tucked into the jungle nearby Ubud, The entrance fee is at 10,000(0.67USD) Rupiah
+- Tibumana waterfall, the not so hidden gem tucked into the jungle nearby Ubud, The entrance fee is at 10,000(0.67USD) Rupiah

 - Tegenungan waterfall, only around 10 minutes from Ubud center, this one is EXTREMELY popular probably because it is so easy to get there, it cost the entrance fee at 10000(0.67USD) rupiah